hasselmonians/CellSorter/README.md

 # cell-sorter
-Classification using UMAP and svm
+Classification using UMAP and k-means